lukebarnard1/christmas/README.md

 it's optimised to track changes in large code bases with millions of lines of code.

-Apart from tracking, git is also built to distribute a repository of code between multiple developers.
+Apart from file version tracking, git is also built to distribute a repository of code between multiple developers.
 This means that there isn't really a distinction between the repo on the git "server" vs. the repo on the git "client".
 One copy of a git repo is all you need to preserve it, which is one of the many reasons